weiran/weiran.co/src/pages/blog/brett-terpstra-marketing-your-app/index.md

 ---
-title: Brett Terpstra on releasing and marketing your new app
+title: "Brett Terpstra on releasing and marketing your new app"
 date: "2012-12-03T16:11:08.000Z"
 passthroughUrl: http://brettterpstra.com/on-releasing-and-marketing-your-new-app/
 ---